vintuvishAl/convex-react-keycloak-bun-monorepo/README.md

 ### Authentication Issues
 - Make sure Keycloak is properly configured with the correct redirect URIs
+- Check that your `.env.local` files contain the correct Keycloak settings
+- Verify that the client ID matches between Keycloak setup and your environment files
 - Check the browser console for any CORS or OAuth-related errors

 ### Convex Connectivity